 To begin, emotional support animals fall into the “assistance animals” category just like service animals.
 If you are thinking about getting an emotional support animal in Las Vegas, NV, it is very important to know the differences between service animals and ESAs, and how their legal protection differs!

 Both ESAs and service animals are protected by federal laws, but service animals enjoy more protection!

 An assistance animal is a companion furry friend that assists you in your daily life if you suffer from an emotional/mental/or physical disability.
 Service and emotional support animals are assistance animals but don’t be fooled: the two are not the same.

-There may be some confusion when it comes to the emotional support animal and the service dog.
+There may be some confusion when it comes to an emotional support animal and a service animal or psychiatric service animal!

-To clarify, the ESA does not need any special training or skills, it is purely there to provide comfort for the patient.
-The animal can also be of any species i.e. miniature horses, dogs, cats, reptiles rodents etc.
+To clarify, an ESA does not need any special training or skills, it is purely there to provide comfort for its owner.
+Because they need little to no training any dog (or cat) can be an ESA.

 This document is very important when you have an ESA, as many places can and may ask to see it.